-6.1 SUMMARY
+5.1 SUMMARY

 The study explored the quality of healthcare services delivered by the healthcare providers.
 The study considered two different hospitals thus Garden City Hospital and Anwiam Hospital which are all located in Asokore Mampong.
-120 respondents returned with their questionnaires out of the 145 respondents expected.
+A total of 120 respondents returned with their questionnaires out of the 145 respondents expected.
 Also 78 females and 42 males who are either in-patient or out-patient of the selected hospital were within the age range of 18 - 65 years.
 The study helped to reveal findings on three major areas thus patients' perception about quality of healthcare providers, perception about centered care and patients' satisfaction from the services provided.

-Patients' perception of quality of services provide by health care providers do not discriminate/intimidate/shout/insult them but instead support them emotionally and physically, are friendly, involve them in decision making and have ample time for them.
+Patients' perception of quality of services provide by health care providers

+According to the results all the mean values could be run to 4 which is a strong indication agreeing to all the variables.
+This shows that majority of the respondents agree to the fact that nurses pay attention and respect to their views.
+Also majority of the respondents agree to the fact that nurses do not discriminate/intimidate/shout/insult them but instead support them emotionally and physically, are friendly, involve them in decision making and have ample time for them.
 The findings also revealed that patients' treatments are exercised without delay and nurses respond to any questions bothering their mind on the treatment.
 In general, the study showed that patients are satisfied with the quality of service provided by nurses though not all the respondents were in agreement to that.